jarnaldich/jarnaldich.github.com/blog/2020-02-29-optimizing-geospatial-workloads.markdown

 ### Not so fast!

-For big grids, the process is too slow.
-A practical way to solve that is including further “artificial” restrictions that capture some common-sense knowledge.
-Here we can set that box cardinalities belong to an environment around a _perfect_ one, which would happen when every box has `ntiles / nboxes` tiles.
+For big grids, the process is too slow (on my hardware, ymmv).
+A practical way to mitigate that problem is including further “artificial” restrictions that capture some common-sense knowledge.
+Here we can set that box cardinalities belong to an environment around a
+_perfect_ one, which would happen when every box has `ntiles / nboxes` tiles.

 We can define a parameter `slack`, that will represent the radius of the